 7. Make your push notifications fun with images and rich media.

-A lot of people like seeing visual elements to a product or service being advertised as it makes potential customers understand what they’re looking at.
+A lot of people like seeing visual elements of a product or service being advertised as it makes potential customers understand what they’re looking at.
 A good way to make your push notifications stand out is by adding click-worthy images or an emoji.
-It’s an effective way to attract your potential customers and to engage with the push notification.
+It’s an effective way to attract your potential customers and engage with the push notification.
 There are features on push notification tools that will allow you to craft visually using images of your products or emojis.

 8. Personalize those notifications!